Due to the overwhelming demand for our services, we only accept family law clients in orange county court.

 When it comes to divorce, settling out of court is often the best course of action.
 Unfortunately, it can be difficult for spouses to come to an agreement on their own.
 This is where our seasoned O.C. divorce attorney comes in.

-With years of experience in the legal field, our attorneys can provide the guidance you need to ensure that both parties come to a fair settlement.
+With over 55 years of combined experience in the legal field, our attorneys can provide the guidance you need to ensure that both parties come to a fair settlement.
 We understand that going through a divorce can be incredibly stressful and complicated.
 That's why we make sure to take the time to listen to your needs and understand the circumstances of your situation.

 Our attorneys are also knowledgeable in family law and can provide advice on the best ways to reach a settlement that works for everyone.
 No matter what issues may arise, you can count on our attorneys to help you negotiate a fair and equitable resolution.